 Industrial pollution can lower the pH of precipitation, creating acid rain.
-This type of precipitation can directly kill some organisms, like trees and fish, devastating ecosystems.
-While acid rain does not affect humans as dramatically, it can indirectly cause health problems, particularly lung issues.
+This type of acid precipitation can directly kill some organisms, like trees and fish, devastating ecosystems.
+While impacts of acid rain on humans is not very dramatic, it can indirectly cause health problems, particularly lung issues.
 Acid rain has decreased since the late 1970s in North America, where tighter U.S. regulations have improved air quality.

 All rainwater has a slightly acidic pH due to ambient levels of carbon dioxide in the air.
 Certain industrial pollutants, however, can decrease the pH excessively, causing it to pose a danger to the environment.
 Sulfur dioxides and nitrogen oxides, for example, can have a dramatic effect on rainwater's pH.